 The Old Man Of Coniston Walk is one of the most popular walks in the Lake District.
-It’s not one of the easy Lake District walks but it isn’t one of hardest and highest like Scafell Pike and Helvellyn either… although it is more on the tough side!
+It’s not one of the easy Lake District walks but it isn’t one of the hardest and highest like Scafell Pike and Helvellyn either… although it is more on the tough side!

 There are a few different Old Man of Coniston walking routes like the circular route I did taking 4.5 hours, a longer circular route along Dow Crag too and a shorter, steeper circular route.